Timi-G/amazon-Product-Listing/ReadMe.md

 ## Instructions for scheduling and managing the periodic tasks.
 - Ensure to create a new superuser account with `python manage.py createsuperuser`
-- Go to admin panel for your Django website:
+- How to go to admin panel for your Django website:
   - Run `python manage.py runserver` in terminal
   - Navigate to link _**localhost**/admin_ on your browser (note that your **_localhost_** will display in terminal)
   - Create new brands in Brands like Nike, Microsoft etc